-Arnolfini Gallery is supported by a linked charity, the Ashley Clinton Barker Mills Trust (ACBMT).
+Arnolfini Gallery is supported by a linked charity, the Ashley Clinton Barker Mills Trust.
 The Trust has an independent board of Trustees chaired by Thomas Sheppard.
-The Trust has been in receipt of funds in a variety of ways historically but the majority of the current funds are derived from the sale of Bush House to University of the West of England, Bristol in 2015.
+The Trust has been in receipt of funds in a variety of ways historically but the majority of the current funds (see balance sheet) are derived from the sale of Bush House to University of the West of England, Bristol in 2015.
 As the brief history below outlines this reflects the way that Bush House was originally purchased via the Trust in 1975.

-The Trust’s principle object is to ‘support’ Arnolfini and it does this primarily by making annual grants from the income earned on its investments to make quarterly payments.
-It has also been able to make small fund one- off capital grants to help the Arnolfini transition to its current financial model.
+The Trust’s principle object is to ‘support’ Arnolfini and it does this in two ways: by utilising the interest from its investments to make quarterly payments and by holding a small fund for one- off capital grants.

 Arnolfini founders Jeremy and Annabel Rees were first introduced to the artists and benefactors Peter and Caroline Barker-Mill in 1963, by the London gallerist Lesley Waddington.
-It was a fortuitous meeting that was the catalyst in allowing Arnolfini to develop from a small volunteer-run private gallery into a major international arts centre.
+It was a fortuitous meeting that was key to allowing Arnolfini to develop from a small volunteer-run private gallery into a major international arts centre.

 Peter Barker-Mill was the first elected Chair of Arnolfini’s Council of Management.
 Key to cementing this commitment was seeing Jeremy’s New British Sculpture Bristol (1965), curated as an early instance of contemporary sculpture being exhibited outside in public spaces across the city centre, accessible to people whether they thought they were interested in art or not.
 It is not difficult to connect this with the values Peter Barker-Mill learned during his training at the Grosvenor School, a progressive art college in Pimlico which from 1925-1940 championed printmaking as a means to make art works of the highest standard affordable for a broad audience.
 In 1967, he would initiate the Peter Barker-Mill Trust, to provide funding for Jeremy to leave his post teaching typography at the Bath Academy of Art and run Arnolfini as Director full-time.